 4. Personal Conveyance Process

-The personal conveyance (PC) features in our line of mobile, ELD, and telematics products are typically managed by the Transflo support team or implementation team.
+The personal conveyance (PC) features in our line of mobile ELD, HOS, and telematics products are typically managed by the Transflo support team or implementation team.
 Some companies using ELDs want to limit how far a driver can drive in personal conveyance status.
-Because Geotab, the primary OEM original equipment manufacturer for ELD The term electronic logging device (ELD) means a device or technology that automatically records driving time for a specific driver and facilitates the accurate recording of the hours of service for the driver. products does not have a way to truly limit personal conveyance, TRANSFLO® has created a process to allow companies to enforce their PC limit.
+Because Geotab, the primary OEM original equipment manufacturer for ELD The term electronic logging device (ELD) means a device or technology that automatically records driving time for a specific driver and facilitates the accurate recording of the hours of service for the driver. products, does not have a way to truly limit personal conveyance, TRANSFLO® has created a process to allow companies to apply their own PC limit.

 The following monitoring process is repeated every five minutes: